 Pontiac's municipal financial situation and limited staff resources limit the City's ability to lead neighborhood development projects.
-Also, due to historical mismanagement of the City's DDA and TIF districts, traditional neighborhood and community redevelopment tools are not likely to be available for use in Pontiac.
-Therefore the City will have to look at both traditional partnerships (partnerships with Oakland County and the State of Michigan) and less traditional partnership models.
+Also, due to historical mismanagement of the City's DDA and TIF districts, traditional neighborhood and community redevelopment tools

 - Identify and package a wider range of funding sources to fill the gap between development costs and investment supported by market rents by meeting with potential public, private and nonprofit partners to identify and assess opportunities for developing collaboration to expand funding for commercial development.
-Emphasis should be on economically challenged areas outside Downtown and projects that are community-led. - Promote catalytic neighborhood investments that provide greater community benefits through public/ private partnership.
-As available, public supports could include an array of tools - from reduced permitting fees, tax abatement, technical assistance, contribution of land, reduced interest loans, working capital loans, assistance with unconventional financing such as New Market Tax Credits and/or Storefront Improvements Grants.
+Emphasis should be on economically challenged areas outside Downtown and projects that are community-led. - 2.
+Promote catalytic neighborhood investments that provide greater community benefits through public/ private partnership.
+As available, public supports could include an array of tools from reduced permitting fees, tax abatement, technical assistance, contribution of land, reduced interest loans, working capital loans, assistance with unconventional financing such as New Market Tax Credits and/or Storefront Improvements Grants.